R4ph3rd/interactops/readme.md

 [osc-js](https://github.com/adzialocha/osc-js).

-NB: Public folder hold a exemple of peer 2 peer connections with webRTC using a socket server to setup the connections.
+NB: Public folder holds a exemple of peer 2 peer connections with webRTC using a socket server to setup the connections.
 Maybe not really usefull for now, but at least, it holds example of how socket.io works.

 ## Install project
 ```